 Six Homestays to make your Home Base

 India can be quite overwhelming at first.
 Not everyone has the advantage of a local friend to hold your hand and show you the ropes.
-We’ve made up a list of those families who’ve decided to open up their homes to people exactly like you.
-They’ll provide you a place of shelter and comfort from which to set out each morning, armed with their best advice and priceless hospitality.
+We’ve made up a list of those family-run homestays that decided to open up their homes to people exactly like you.
+They’ll provide you with a place of shelter and comfort from which to set out each morning, armed with their best advice and priceless hospitality.

 Jaipur Friendly Villa, Jaipur

 The website of this vast family home is lined with accolades from travel companies and review websites across the country.
 Luxury and word-class facilities combined with the intimate care of a family make for the perfect trip.
 Two airy green terraces make for the perfect spot to recuperate with freshly brewed tea and the city of Jaipur laid out before you.
 All the amenities of a high-end hotel, from Wi-Fi to air-conditioning, set this place apart from the simple homestays that usually make it onto these lists.

 Dining lounge (Photo Credit – TripAdvisor)

 A cushy little BnB run by hosts who’ve spent years in the tourism industry and yoga and reflexology community respectively.
 Well furnished rooms, simple rules, good food.
 It’s a good option for those worried about the over-congestion or safety issues of Delhi because it gives you a chance to step into the local life without stepping too far out of your comfort zone.
 Get to know your hosts, they have some worthwhile knowledge to share, and your trip will be easier for it.

 Home away from home www.tree-of-life.in